buildpacks/rfcs/text/0000-move-analyze-phase.md

 * Stack validation, to ensure that a new run-image is campatible with the previous app image
 * Retrieve identifier (imageID or digest), stack ID, and mixins, which will be used by subsequent phases
 * Validation of registry credentials, to avoid a long build that fails during export phase
-* Parsing the project descriptor and performance various operations based on its contents, include:
+* Parsing the project descriptor and performing various operations based on its contents, include:
     - downloading buildpacks
     - creating ephemeral buildpacks
     - applying include and exclude rules